Bartlow v. Costigan

 Opinion

+Justices JUSTICE KILBRIDE delivered the judgment of the court, with opinion.
 Chief Justice Garman and Justices Freeman, Thomas, Karmeier, Burke, and Theis concurred in the judgment and opinion.

 OPINION

 ¶1 This appeal involves a constitutional challenge to the Employee Classification Act (820 ILCS 185/1 et seq.
 (West 2010)).
 Plaintiffs filed a complaint in the circuit court of Franklin County seeking a declaratory judgment and injunctive relief against defendant, Joseph Costigan, in his capacity as the Director of the Illinois Department of Labor.
 1 In relevant part, the plaintiffs alleged a number of facial constitutional defects in the Act.
 The circuit court granted defendant’s motion for summary judgment, and the appellate court affirmed.
-For the following reasons, we affirm in part and vacate in part the judgment of the appellate court.
+For the following reasons, we affirm in part and vacate in part the judgments of the appellate court and the circuit court.

 ¶3 Because this case presents purely legal questions, we detail only the procedural and factual background necessary to provide context for our analysis.
 The Act is directed at the classification of employees in Illinois’s construction industry, and the Illinois Department of Labor (the Department) is responsible for enforcing its provisions.
 820 ILCS 185/3, 25 (West 2010).